 Using Prototypes at each iteration of the design phase enables hands-on testing and validation.
 Thus, Prototypes serve as pre-production models that can demonstrate each product feature and the benefits of the adopted manufacturing process.
 It is recommended that the product design team work hand in hand with the manufacturing

-There are several types of sensors: temperature sensor, pressure sensor, force sensor, and Electromagnetic sensors.
+Depending on the device and objective within a given medical procedure, the sensor type can vary based on measurement such as temperature, pressure, force, and electromagnetic sensors.
 There are also a variety of technologies utilized in navigation sensors such as infrared, radiofrequency, ultrasound, and more.

 Quasar specializes in designing and manufacturing electromagnetic sensors that are rapidly becoming known for the wide range of advantages in many therapeutic procedures.